minimo6caracteres/tyron/CONTRIBUTING.md

     You'll see a **New pull request** button, then **Create pull request**, give it a title, comment and confirm.
     Once your contribution is merged with tyron's repository, you'll see your username in tyronNetwork/tyron contributors.

-    That's it, you've become a **tyron contributor**! :zap: Thank you very much!
+    That's it, you've become a **tyron contributor** :zap:
+    Thank you very much!